One of the most highly litigated areas in child custody cases is when a custodial parent decides to move away.

 “In my mind, it was clear what the result should be according to the law, as the mother had been a stay-at-home mother for the entire marriage and the father worked full time,” Griffith says. ”It wouldn’t make any sense to change custody to the father simply because the mother wanted to move.
 The other attorney saw it differently, but we ended up prevailing.”

 Griffith calls these cases “very sad” and says it’s always important to be sensitive to the effect the outcome will have on the children.
 It is always best for parents to co-parent together on a daily basis, but in today’s day and age, it is not always feasible.
-If you need more information about divorce and family law, call the experienced child custody lawyers at Griffith, Young & Lass today → 858-371-5569
+If you need more information about divorce and family law, call the experienced lawyers at Griffith, Young & Lass today → 858-371-5569

 You can find more about the law and procedure involved in a child custody move away by clicking here